Oakdale, Minnesota: Etymology

 Oakdale was named for a grove of oak trees near the original town site.
 Oakdale Township was organized in 1858.
 The city of Oakdale is the result of a consolidation of Oakdale and Northdale Townships in the 1970s, and continued to annex land well into the 1990s.

 Arthur Stephen suggested the name "OakDale" at the first town meeting on November 1, 1858.
 Stephen was born on March 30, 1830, in Scotland.
 He was the son of Robert and Elizabeth (Grant) Stephen.
 In 1839, when Arthur was nine years old, the Stephen family came to America and settled in Knox County, Illinois.
 His father was a schoolteacher and young Arthur learned the trade of bricklayer.

 Geography

-According to the United States Census Bureau, the city has a total area of 11.29 sqmi; 10.95 sqmi is land and 0.34 sqmi is water.
+According to the United States Census Bureau, the city has an area of 11.29 sqmi; 10.95 sqmi is land and 0.34 sqmi is water.

-Oakdale is bound between Minnesota State Highway 120 on its west, Washington County Road 13 on its east, Interstate 694 on its north, and Interstate 94 on its south.
-Other main routes in the community include Minnesota State Highway 36, and Hadley Avenue North which Oakdale designates its "signature street" since it is the primary street running the length of the city.
+Oakdale is bounded by Minnesota State Highway 120 on its west, Washington County Road 13 on its east, Interstate 694 on its north, and Interstate 94 on its south.
+Other main routes in the city include Minnesota State Highway 36, and Hadley Avenue North, which Oakdale designates its "signature street" since it is the primary street running the length of the city.